sararunkel/camx-submit/README.md

 	set PTSRCE  = "/GWSPH/groups/anenberggrp/camx_mpi/test/ptsrce"
 	set OUTPUT  = "/GWSPH/groups/anenberggrp/camx_mpi/test/outputs"

-#### Change the nodes code (to create nodes.txt) to the nodes you'll be using in your run.
-This is called the "-hostfile" name in the mpiexec code at the bottom of the runfile.
-Specify the name of the nodes you are going to allocate.
-Here I am allocating 4 nodes with one processor each from the debug partition.
-	#  --- Create the nodes file ---
-	#
-	cat << ieof > nodes
-	cpu001:1
-	cpu002:1
-	gpu013:1
-	gpu014:1

 #### Under "NUMPROCS" this is the number of processors you are allocating and is the sum of the processors (:1) for the nodes specified above.

 	set NUMPROCS = 4